-Learn more about this amazing river as you watch Why the Nile River is Important from Wurade Works:
+Learn more about this amazing river as you watch the video below.

 The Nile River is not only interesting because of its geography, but because of its epic history as well.

 In ancient Egypt, the Nile River was regarded as more than just a life-sustaining river.
-It was actually worshipped by pharaohs and the ancient Egyptian people.
+Pharaohs and the ancient Egyptian people worshiped it.
 It is also mentioned numerous times in the Bible, Torah, and Qur'an.

-History tells us that the Nile River was, and still is, of great importance.
+History tells us that the Nile River was, and still is, important.
 Without it, sustaining life in that region would be very difficult.